cristianordonez/the-diabetes-calculator/README.md

 -  Create a client/dist directory and a index.html file for webpack to output content to.

--  Then, if environment is set to development, run the application like so:
+-  Then, if environment is set for development, run the application like so:

 ```bash
 npm run dev